XIMDEX/xcms/README.md

 * Get Involved
   ------------
   If you are interested on the power of Semantic Web for CMS this is a good starting point!.
 See www.ximdex.org for more information.

 * Availability
   ------------
-  Ximdex can be downloaded at http://www.ximdex.org.
+  Ximdex can be downloaded from http://www.ximdex.org.
   See 'LICENSE' file or http://www.gnu.org/licenses/agpl.html for details.

 * Installation
   ------------
-  See 'INSTALLATION' file for detailed instructions.
+  See 'INSTALLATION' for detailed instructions.

 * Ximdex Core Requirements
   ------------------------
   -  A Unix based system with PHP(>= 5.1, and some extra modules), Apache 2 webserver and MySQL(>= 5.1) database.
   -  In the client side: Firefox (>= 5.0) with Javascript y cookies enabled.
-  -  An internet connection if you want to use the based on external reference annotations or remote publication.
+  -  An internet connection if you want to use automatic semantic recommendations (as annotations) or remote publication in the cloud.

-  Check www.ximdex.org to see all the requirements.

-  More info at www.ximdex.org.
+  Check www.ximdex.org for additional requirements and info.